Chris56974/Pethreon/README.md

 hh run --network <network> scripts/Pethreon.ts # deploy to a network specified in hardhat.config.ts
 ```

 If you get an error that says "Nonce too high.
 Expected nonce to be X but got Y".
-Chances are you restarted the hardhat node, but your Metamask is still using the old transaction data.
+Chances are you restarted the hardhat node, but your Metamask account is still using the old transaction data.
 I'm not sure how to _automatically_ refresh the transaction data in metamask everytime a new node kicks up in your terminal, but you can do one of these two things manually.

 1. Go to your metamask accounts page and click on settings -> advanced -> customized transaction nonce and switch it ON.
 Then on your next transaction, insert the nonce that it's expecting.